clivetong/Talks/NetConf2025/README.md

 ---

-## What has been the most challenging thing?
+### What has been the most challenging thing?

-- the Resource model - AddDatabase, AddXXX
+- The Resource model - AddDatabase, AddXXX
-- hit publish and convert to a manifest
+- Hit publish and convert to a manifest
-- then waitfors and dependencies complicated it all
+- Then waitfors and dependencies complicated it all
 - They would like to get hot reload; currently a one pass apphost
-- will eventually get to reconciliation loops
+- Will eventually get to reconciliation loops
-- how do they evolve in place?
+- How do they evolve in place?

 ---

-- on the fourth version of deployment
+- On the fourth version of deployment

 ---

-## Why no apphost referencing another apphost?
+### Why can't the apphost reference another apphost?

 - That would handle multi-repo
 - And will happen eventually